WRITING YOUR STORY

 “One author had a good princess story where the protagonist was killed off by the evil sister with poison.
 The elementary school libraries wouldn’t have shelved that so the author took our editor suggested.
 It then read “After drinking the magic potion she fell in a deep dark sleep from which she the princess would never-ever awaken, ever.”

 Children’s causes that are close to the heart make a good story.
 Environmental, special needs, domestic issues; We’ve even done braille books.
 Such informational topics work well in activity books.
 We assist many groups in creating a fund-raiser.

 “A fire department used hundreds of coloring books each year, and they even had an entire clown act on fire safety.
 So our Wise Publications photographer snapped their poses and our staff artist sketched it into coloring pages.
 The kids will really remember what Safety Sally Says now.”

 What goes into a good book?

-For read to books we’ll see that you have age-appropriate vocabulary and type fonts need to be sans-serif.
+For read-to books, we’ll see that you have the age-appropriate vocabulary and type fonts need to be sans-serif.
 Libraries assign books by reading level, so our editors will check that for you if needed.
 Juvenile fiction is usually reviewed by school committees.

 Custom features include copyrights and ISBN numbers.
 All filed in your name.
-A strong cover design is necessary as buyers really do judge a book by it’s cover.
-Specially papers and illustrated liners really add to your books perceived value.
+A strong cover design is necessary as buyers really do judge a book by its cover.
+Specialty papers and illustrated liners really add to your book's perceived value.